Ellipse120/nuxt3-template/README.md

-# Nuxt 3 Awesome Starter
+# Nuxt 3 Project
-a Nuxt 3 starter template or boilerplate with a lot of useful features. and integrated with Windi CSS.
+With a lot of useful features. and integrated with Windi CSS.

 > **WARNING** \
 > Nuxt 3 is still in beta and is not recommended for production use.